 Each hospital is different and we look at all hospitals on an individual basis.
-The Volunteer Driver Service is free to both the hospital and the patient.
-All patient referrals must come from our partner hospitals so we ask that they sign an agreement to ensure the fluidity of this process.
+The main responsibility of the hospital is for the nurses and / or social workers to agree to send in referrals on behalf of patient's.
+As all patient referrals come through our partner hospitals, we ask that the partner hospital sign an agreement to that effect.

 Need more information about the Volunteer Driver Service?
 Visit our Volunteer Driver Service landing page or call the Volunteer Driver Service team on 01 2310 522.